 Kim Coleman (N. Ireland, 1976) is an artist working with expanded moving-image, stage-lighting, live performance, and photography.
-Her installations, live works, and images consider affective dynamics between bodies, including how love and friendship are navigated in current cultural and technological landscapes.
+The resulting events, installations, and images, consider affective dynamics between bodies, including how love and friendship are navigated in current cultural and technological landscapes.
 Kim's work is often co-authored, examining communication and how multiple subjectivities are expressed and combine within artworks made by more than one person.
-Her colour photograms are images made with light in the velvet obscurity of the darkroom, which extend and index the time-based works.
+Her colour photograms are images made with light in the velvet obscurity of the darkroom, which extend and index their time-based counterparts.

 Kim's solo and collaborative works have been staged at Nottingham Contemporary, Tate St.Ives, Palais de Tokyo, Tate Britain, The Tom of Finland Foundation FRAC Champagne-Ardenne, The Showroom, The ICA, Frieze Projects for Frieze London, Serpentine Screen, Minneapolis Film Festival, MS Dockville, Block Universe, Palais de Tokyo, Glasgow International, Jerwood Visual Arts, The Athens Biennale, and Edinburgh Art Festival.
-Commissions include those for Kings Cross, London, and bands including Django Django.
+She has made commissioned works for Kings Cross, London, and for bands including Django Django.